 Learning action words is a fun and important step in building strong English skills.
 Whether you’re a beginner or helping others learn, these 50 action words with easy sentences will boost your vocabulary and make communication easier!

-What Are Action Words?
+What are Action Words?

 Why Learn Action Words?

-Understanding action word helps learners:
+Understanding action words helps learners:

 - Express themselves clearly